Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

 We first briefly introduce preference models and NLHF.
 Given the preference between two responses, we define the preference between two policies $\pi$ and $\pi'$ conditioned on a prompt $x$ by

 and given a distribution $\rho$ over prompts, we define the preference between two policies $\pi$ and $\pi'$ by

 NLHF is a framework for aligning LLMs with human preferences by formulating model training as a two-player zero-sum game.
 Unlike the reward-based methods, NLHF ensures that the learned policy is resistant to adversarial preference comparisons, leveraging the concept of Nash equilibrium from game theory.
 For a given prompt $x$, the LLM's policy $\pi$ competes against an opposing policy $\pi'$ in a pairwise preference contest, where the objective is to find a policy that maximizes its worst-case preference score.
 Formally, NLHF solves the following min-max optimization problem:

+As in RLHF, the practical objective of NLHF also includes two KL divergence terms between $\pi$ (or $\pi'$) and $\pi_{\textnormal{ref}}$, with coefficients $\tau$ and $\tau'$, respectively.
+In our analysis, we focus on the regime where both coefficients tend to zero, and we retain the objective in Eq.~(\ref{eq:ne}).